 How to protect yourself from potential overdraft damage

-While Florida Blue says it is taking steps to resolve the issue and any financial damage it has caused for customers, the reality is, repairing situations like this can take time — sometimes a long time.
+While Florida Blue says it is taking steps to resolve the issue and any financial damage it has caused for customers, the reality is, repairing situations like this can take time — sometimes a very long time.

 And until things are straightened out — by Florida Blue and any banks involved — that money is gone.
 So depending on how many times a person was billed and how much was in that account, customers could be in some serious financial trouble for the unforeseeable future.
 For example, if your was account was drained and you have no other cash that’s easily accessible, you’re out of luck.